 - PAP supports phone call, text message, mobile app notification, and mobile app verification code

-- CHAPV2 supports phone call and mobile app notification
+- CHAPV2 and EAP support phone call and mobile app notification

 Control RADIUS clients that require MFA